ceslami/delayed_job_class_name_plugin/README.md

 # Delayed::ClassName Plugin

 [Delayed Job](https://github.com/collectiveidea/delayed_job) records a serialized payload object to the `delayed_jobs` table.
-If you want to know what _kinds of_ jobs are currently enqueued, you must write complicated and brittle queries to parse the serialized payloads (ie `Delayed::Job#handler`).
+If you want to know what _kinds of_ jobs are currently enqueued, you must write complicated and brittle queries that parse the serialized payloads (ie the `Delayed::Job#handler` column).
+This gem exists to make queue administration more convenient. :sparkles:

 This plugin adds an indexed `class_name` column to the `delayed_jobs` table.
 By default, it contains the stringified class name of the enqeued payload object.